Craig Coleman: Coaching career

 Paul Langmack appointed as defensive coach.
 Five months later and only eleven days before the official start of the 2003 season, Coleman was sacked by the club after a series of losses in the pre-season trials.
 Under his coaching, the Rabbitohs won 17 of 54 games (31%) over three playing seasons.
-1999 was the most successful of Coleman's coaching seasons in NRL, with the Rabbitohs narrowly missing the semi finals.
+1999 was the most successful of Coleman's coaching seasons in NRL, with the Rabbitohs narrowly missing the semi-finals.

+Controversies

+Coleman was charged with assaulting a man at Bondi Junction on 31 August 1987.
+In March 1988 Coleman was sentenced to weekend detention for this crime.
+He appealed the decision and this appeal was upheld in June 1989.

+Coleman was charged with assaulting a man during a game of touch football on 27 January 1986.
+This charge was dismissed in February 1988.